nikbearbrown/AI4ED/A_Survey_of_Tools_for_Educational_AI/Educational_Software_Data.md

 For more information on network monitoring software and to help you choose the right tool for your needs, you can refer to the detailed comparison and reviews on [TechRepublic](https://www.techrepublic.com).

+## Ontologies

+**Skills Ontologies**

+- **ESCO (European Skills, Competences, Qualifications and Occupations):** ESCO is a multilingual classification of European skills, competences, qualifications, and occupations.
+It provides a standardized terminology for skills and competences relevant across the EU and is used for various purposes, including education and training, career guidance, and labor market matching.

+- **O*NET (Occupational Information Network):** ONET is a comprehensive database of worker attributes and job characteristics developed by the U.S. Department of Labor.
+It includes information on skills, abilities, knowledge, tasks, and activities associated with thousands of occupations.
+ONET facilitates career exploration and job analysis by offering detailed occupational information.

+- **Skills Framework for the Information Age (SFIA):** SFIA provides a globally recognized framework for IT skills.
+It outlines professional skills and competencies in information and communication technologies, software engineering, and digital transformation.
+SFIA is widely used for planning workforce development, recruiting, managing performance, and professional development in the IT sector.

+- **Competency and Skills System (CaSS):** CaSS is an open-source framework that enables the documentation, tracking, and sharing of competencies, skills, and achievements.
+It supports interoperability between different systems and can be used in education, workforce development, and credentialing to map and understand skills and competencies.

+- **Australian Core Skills Framework (ACSF):** The ACSF provides a detailed outline of core skills in literacy and numeracy across various levels of performance, from basic to advanced.
+It is used primarily in the Australian vocational education and training sector to assess and develop language, literacy, and numeracy skills.